 In order to be considered for the award, the speaker(s) must:

-- Choose to be considered for the award by selecting the tick box when registering for the ESA Conference to indicate you will be reporting on a ‘right-way’ science project and want to be considered for the award.
-If you have already registerd for the Conference you can still login and update your details.
+- Select the tick box when registering for the ESA Conference to indicate you will be reporting on a ‘right-way’ science project and want to be considered for the award.
+If you have already registered for the Conference you can still login and update your details.

-- Attend the conference and give a 15-minute oral presentation.
+- Participate in the conference and give a 15-minute oral presentation.

 - Present on a project that demonstrates best-practice ‘right-way’ science.